School Spirit (Into the Dark): Synopsis

 The film opens with the brutal murder of two teenagers who have broken into their high school, Helbrook.
-It then cuts to a video of Erica Yang, a senior hoping to attend Harvard and the student body president, advising her graduating peers to take their final days to take chances while they still can.
+It then cuts to a video of Erica Yang, a senior hoping to attend Harvard and the student body president, advising her graduating peers to use their final days to take chances while they still can.
 She is then shown going to school to attend Saturday detention, something that she hides from her former boyfriend, Jason.
 Erica also hides the reason she received detention from the other attendees, Lizzy, Russ, Vic, and Brett, despite their interest and disbelief.
 The school's Vice Principal tasks the students with the cleaning of the library before leaving for his office.

 Once he's gone the teens relax and smoke pot, with the exception of Brett, and they discuss the urban legend that the school is haunted by the ghost of a dead teacher who slaughtered misbehaving students.
 As the day progresses the students are picked off one by one by the same killer seen earlier in the film.
 Erica's ex Jason is also killed after he snuck into the school to persuade her to resume their relationship.
 The group's dwindling numbers are initially attributed to the missing teenagers escaping from detention, but they soon realize that something more sinister is at hand.

 Eventually only Erica is left alive and she is knocked unconscious by the killer.
 She awakens to find herself tied up in the school's basement, where she realizes that the killer is Brett.
 He informs her that he is the son of the dead teacher and that he has been living in the basement since her death.
 Brett began killing students that misbehaved, as he saw their actions as tarnishing the school's image.
-He spared Erica because he saw her as a pure, virtuous girl and thought that the detention would be his only way to meet her in person.
+He spared Erica because he saw her as a pure, virtuous girl and thought that the detention would be his only way to meet her in person and has been stalking her for three years.
 Brett was dismayed when it was eventually revealed that she was in detention for cheating, something he was reluctant to see as true.
-Realizing that he has a crush on her, Erica convinces him to untie her so they can dance together.
+Realizing that he has a creepy crush on her, Erica convinces him to untie her so they can dance together.
 Once freed, Erica attacks Brett and kills him.
 As he dies, she reveals that she is far from a pure, virtuous girl as she regularly cheated, had sex, and did drugs - she just hid this to protect her public image.
 Erica then leaves the school, where she is met by police officers.
 The film ends with her using the tragedy as a way to promote herself in the media and ensure that she is accepted to Harvard.